 In 2013, The Compassionate Use of Medical Cannabis Pilot Program Act (HB 1) was enacted to create a temporary statewide distribution program for qualifying patients.
 HB 1 specifies 35 qualifying conditions, but excludes chronic pain, the leading indication for use of medical cannabis.
 HB 1 allows patients to obtain up to 2.5 ounces of cannabis every two weeks from one of the 60 dispensing organizations that will be supplied by the 22 cultivation centers.
 Cultivation by patients or their caregivers is prohibited.
 Minors, public safety officials, school bus and commercial drivers, police and correctional officers, firefighters, and anyone convicted of a drug-related felony are not eligible for the program.
-The law has a sunset clause that means the legislature will have to extend it or pass a new law by July 1, 2020.

 In This Section

 On August 1 2013, Governor Pat Quinn signed HB 1, The Compassionate Use of Medical Cannabis Pilot Program Act which creates a statewide distribution program for patients with one of over 35 serious medical conditions under the recommendation of their doctor.
 HB 1 is very strict and does not allow for pain and does not allow patients or their caregivers to cultivate their medicine.